MEET THE STAFF

 Twitter: @Noah_Ark_757

-Rey (they/them) works with the development team on fundraising to support our programs.
-Prior to joining the Center, Rey worked in marketing at the Providence Animal Rescue League and The Providence Journal.
+Rey (they/them) supports the curation of the Center's social media platforms and oversees community moderation.
+Before joining the Digital team, they worked with the Development team on fundraising to support our programs.
+And prior to joining the Center, Rey worked in marketing at the Providence Animal Rescue League and The Providence Journal.
 They hold a bachelor’s degree in marketing from Johnson & Wales University.

 Contact: Tucson, AZ, 520.345.5714, email Rey